adityjoshi/obsidian/EDM.md

 The ratio of lateral strain to the longitudinal strain is a constant for a given material, when the material is stressed within the elastic limit.
 This ratio is called Poisson’s ratio and it is generally denoted by μ.
 Hence mathematically, Poisson’s ratio, µ= Lateral strain / Longitudinal strain or Lateral strain = µ × longitudinal strain

+The blend and thematic methods are two approaches used in various fields, including education, art, and marketing.
+Here's an overview of each method:

+### Blend Method

+The blend method involves combining elements from different sources, disciplines, or mediums to create something new.
+This approach can be applied in several contexts:

+1. **Education**: Blended learning combines traditional face-to-face classroom methods with online educational materials and interactive activities.
+It leverages the strengths of both in-person and digital learning experiences.

+2. **Art**: Artists may blend different styles, techniques, or media to create unique pieces.
+For example, mixed media art combines painting, drawing, and collage.

+3. **Marketing**: Blending various marketing strategies, such as social media campaigns, email marketing, and traditional advertising, can create a comprehensive approach to reach a broader audience.

+### Thematic Method

+The thematic method focuses on organizing content or activities around a central theme or idea.
+This approach helps create a cohesive and immersive experience.
+Here are some examples of its application:

+1. **Education**: Thematic teaching integrates various subjects around a common theme, such as "The Environment" or "Space Exploration."
+This method helps students make connections between different areas of knowledge.

+2. **Art**: Thematic exhibitions or collections revolve around a specific subject, such as "Nature in Art" or "Human Emotions."
+This helps to convey a unified message or story.

+3. **Marketing**: Thematic campaigns are built around a central concept or event, such as a holiday or a major product launch.
+This method creates a consistent and memorable message across different platforms.

+Both methods have their advantages and can be tailored to fit specific goals and contexts.
+The blend method emphasizes the integration of diverse elements to create something new, while the thematic method focuses on coherence and unity around a central idea.